 - Take the Help of LinkedIn Answers.
 This section is placed under the “More” part on the LinkedIn top toolbar.
 Scan through these questions, and answer the ones that are linked to your professional skill set.

-- Learn That Recommendations Are Essential.
+- Recommendations Are Essential.
 People manage to believe what others say about you more than what you say about yourself.
 Accordingly, if your LinkedIn profile is filled with enthusiastic recommendations, you are well on your way to winning new business.

 - Build a LinkedIn Group.
 If you want to be recognized as an expert in your field by your matches, consider creating a LinkedIn Group.
 Nevertheless, remember that you must take a management role and start discussions on appropriate topics.